Malaysia: Thousands protest, demanding Prime Minister Najib Razak step down

 Story highlights

-- The rally was organized by Bersih, a civil and electoral rights group
+- Rally was the fifth phase of street protests by Bersih, a civil and electoral rights group

-- Saturday's protests were the fifth phase of street protests this coalition has undertaken
+- Prime Minister's office warns the right to assemble in the streets "not absolute"

 (CNN)Thousands of people wearing yellow T-shirts flooded the streets of Malaysia's capital, Kuala Lumpur, on Saturday to call for the resignation of embattled Prime Minister Najib Razak.